architkiran/LegendsOfValor/readme.md

 of heroes and guide them to victory.

 HOW TO PLAY THE GAME:

- • Explore the World: Move across the map to find markets and battles.
- • P is the Party's current position on the map.
+ • EXPLORE THE WORLD
- • Explore: Use W / A / S / D keys to move.
+   Move across the map using W / A / S / D.
+   Markets (M) offer supplies.
+Inaccessible tiles (X) cannot be crossed.
+   Your party is shown as the symbol 'P'.

+ • BUILD YOUR PARTY
- • Assemble Your Party: Choose 1–3 heroes to form your team.
+   Choose 1–3 heroes from Warriors, Paladins, and Sorcerers.
+   Each class has unique strengths — mix them wisely.

+ • MARKETS & ITEMS
- • Visit Markets: Buy weapons, armor, spells, and potions.
+   Visit markets to buy weapons, armor, spells, and potions.
- • Manage your items by opening the inventory with 'I'.
+   Open your inventory anytime with 'I'.
- • Battles: Fight monsters using strategy!
-       - Heroes act in turn
-       - Monsters act after all heroes
+   Manage equipment per hero and optimize your loadout.

+ • TURN-BASED BATTLES
+   When monsters appear, each hero acts in order:
+      - Attack with weapons
+      - Cast spells
+      - Use potions
-       - Manage spells, potions, and equipment wisely
+      - Change equipment
+   After the heroes finish, monsters take their turn.
+   Use strategy — dodges, debuffs, and mana matter!

+ • PROGRESSION & RECOVERY
- • After each battle:
+   After each battle:
-       - Heroes heal 10% HP/MP per round
+      - Heroes regenerate 10% HP & MP between rounds
-       - Fainted heroes revive at 50% HP/MP
+      - Fallen heroes revive at 50% HP/MP if the party wins
-       - Heroes earn XP & gold to grow stronger
+      - All heroes gain XP & gold to grow stronger over time

 TIP:
  • Press 'I' during exploration to open inventory.